-^{}We are grateful to the seminar participants at the University of Pittsburgh, the University of Padua, and the TASKS V Conference on "Robotics, Artificial Intelligence and the Future of Work" for their comments and suggestions.
-We benefited from comments and discussion with Stefania Albanesi, Daniel Berkowitz, Daniel Cohen-Pirani, Thomas Rawski, and Anna Salomons.
+^{} We are grateful to the seminar participants at the University of Pittsburgh, the University of Padua, and the TASKS V Conference on "Robotics, Artificial Intelligence and the Future of Work", Universidad de Chile for their comments and suggestions.
+We benefited from comments and discussion with Stefania Albanesi, Daniel Berkowitz, George Borjas, Daniel Cohen-Pirani, Thomas Rawski, Pascual Restrepo, and Anna Salomons.
 We acknowledge funding from the European Research Council - Discont Project.